cypress-io/cypress-documentation/content/guides/references/configuration.md

 send a `503` status code.
 As a convenience it also sets a `x-cypress-matched-blocked-host` header so you can see which rule it matched.

-<DocsImage src="/img/guides/blocked-host.png" alt="Network tab of dev tools with analytics.js request selected and the response header highlighted " ></DocsImage>
+<DocsImage src="/img/guides/references/blocked-host.png" alt="Network tab of dev tools with analytics.js request selected and the response header highlighted"></DocsImage>

 ### modifyObstructiveCode